postaljs/postal.xframe/README.md

 ```

 ## Caveats
 This plugin is still largely in flux.
-(It's been rewritten several times.)
+(It's been rewritten several times up to now.)
 While we don't anticipate any major API changes, just know it's possible.
 That being said, we've used this plugin in real-world scenarios with great success, so there's that.